 Legal authority: Miinn.
 Stat.
 245H

-Additionally, draft guidance is now available to help providers determine who needs a background study.
-If you would like to offer feedback about ways this guidance document can be improved, please send an email to DHS.CCDFReform@state.mn.us by October 12, 2018.
+Draft guidance is now available to help providers determine who needs a background study.
+If you would like to offer feedback about ways this guidance document can be improved, please send an email to DHS.CCDFReform@state.mn.us.

 A staff person must be 16 years of age or older before providing direct, unsupervised care to a child.
 Supervised care means an individual is within sight or hearing to the extent that the program’s supervision individual is capable at all times of intervening to protect the health and safety of the person served by the program.